bryantjay/Portfolio/R - Predicting Online Shopper Intention/README.md

 ### Decision Tree Model

-In preparation for all of our tree-based methods, we need to separate the outcome variable from the training set (otherwise, the models will erroneously treat it as feature with 100% accuracy).
+In preparation for all of our supervised tree-based methods, we need to separate the outcome variable from the training set (otherwise, the models will erroneously treat it as a predictor with 100% accuracy).

 ```{r tree_prep}
 # Drop the "Revenue" column from train_proc